rage-js/core/README.md

 # How the RAGE module codebase works? 👀

-We write the module code initally in Typescript and later on production, you can compile it to CJS and ESM simultaneously.
+We write the module code initally in Typescript and later on production, you can compile it to CJS and ESM simultaneously using [`tsup`](https://www.npmjs.com/package/tsup) module.
 The module code greatly adopts the OOP _(Object Oriented Programming)_ methods, that's why you may witness the majority of the functions are inside a class.

 # How to use this module? 🤔